-If you are an eligible employee under the Retirement Plan, you will become a participant once you are least 21 years of age and have completed at least either two years of "continuous service" or two years of "eligibility service" (each described below).
+If you are an eligible employee under the Retirement Plan, you will become a participant once you are least 21 years of age and have completed at least either one year of "continuous service" or one year of "eligibility service" (each described below).
 If the University makes automatic contributions to the Retirement Plan, you will automatically receive these contributions if you have met these age and service requirements.

+Eligibility Computation Period.
 Service is calculated using "eligibility computation periods."
 An "eligibility computation period" is a 12-month period beginning on your hire date, or on the anniversary of your hire date.
-For example, if you are hired by the University on July 1, 2020, your eligibility computation period would be July 1 - June 30.
+For example, if you are hired by the University on July 1, 2024, your eligibility computation period would be July 1 - June 30.

 Continuous Service.
-You will be credited with two years of continuous service if you are an eligible employee at all times during two consecutive eligibility computation periods (i.e., 24 months).
+You will be credited with one year of continuous service if you are an eligible employee at all times during an eligibility computation period (i.e., 12 months).

-Waiver Exception: Alternatively, you may be credited with two years of continuous service if:
+Waiver Exception: Alternatively, you may be credited with one year of continuous service if:

-- you were an employee of a tax-exempt educational or research organization or a state educational organization for a 24-month period; - your employment with this organization ended no more than 60 days before your date of hire with the University; and - you received employer contributions or accrued benefits under that organization's 403(b) or 401(a) plan (including 401(k) plan) at any time during the 60-day period before your date of hire with the University.
-(Note: if your contributions/accruals were suspended in 2020, contact the Benefits Division for more information.)
+- you were an employee of a tax-exempt educational or research organization or a state educational organization for a 12-month period; - your employment with this organization ended no more than 60 days before your date of hire with the University; and - you received employer contributions or accrued benefits under that organization's 403(b) or 401(a) plan (including 401(k) plan) at any time during the 60-day period before your date of hire with the University.

-If you would like to receive credit for service with a prior organization, please contact benefits@northwestern.edu or 847-491-4700 to request a waiver form.
+If you would like to receive credit for service with a prior organization, please contact AskHR@northwestern.edu or 847-491-4700 to request a waiver form.

-Eligibility Service.
-A year of eligibility service means you worked at least 1,000 hours as an employee of the University during an eligibility computation period.
+Eligibility Service: A year of eligibility service means you worked at least 1,000 hours as an employee of the University during an eligibility computation period.
 You will receive credit for a paid leave of absence, for certain maternity and paternity leave, and for qualified military leave.
 You do not receive credit for any other unpaid leave of absence.